This Polish inspired, vegan beet greens vegetable soup is a refreshing and nutritious lunch idea, perfect to enjoy in spring and summer.

 Keep them in the fridge in a paper or plastic bag for up to 3 days.
 The leaves wilt quite quickly so try to use them soon after purchase.

-Another Polish inspired soup made using beet greens is cold beet soup (‘chlodnik‘).
+Another Polish soup made using beet greens is cold beet soup (‘chlodnik‘).
 This soup also uses beets.

 Beet Greens Soup Recipe